okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/iam-roles/index.md

 ##### Response parameters

 The following `_links` are returned:

-* `resources` gets a paginable list of resources included in the set.
+* `resources` gets a paginable list of resources included in the set
-* `resource-set` gets the updated Resource Set.
+* `resource-set` gets the updated Resource Set

 ##### Request example